 Vinyl and resin sheds are the simplest do-it-yourself storage buildings, but you can also build a metal or wood shed yourself.
 Once you've chosen from the available shed kit designs and types, follow all manufacturer's instructions for constructing.
 Here are some tips to keep in mind:

-• A solid, level foundation creates a more usable, longer-lasting shed.
+A solid, level foundation creates a more usable, longer-lasting shed.
 Different areas have different requirements for shed foundations.
 Foundation types include masonry blocks set on a gravel bed, sill plates resting on a concrete slab and in areas where the ground freezes, a frame on concrete footings that are set below the frost line.

-• Shed components can be heavy and unwieldy so get help.
+Before beginning to assemble or build your shed, check the weather and make sure you have all the parts.
+Shed components can be heavy and unwieldy, so get help.
 Even if you're working on a small shed, a helper makes the job easier.
+Follow the manufacturer's instructions and use our guides to make the job even easier.

-• Once you've built your shed, add planting beds or trellises with vining plants to help the building blend with the landscape.
+Once you've built your shed, add planting beds or trellises with vining plants to help the building blend with the landscape.

 Beyond Outdoor Storage

-Barns and sheds are great storage solutions for everything from mowers to motorcycles.
+Sheds are great storage solutions for everything from mowers to motorcycles.
 However, their spacious design, high durability and easy assembly make them excellent choices for some other uses you might not have considered.

 Hobby or Craft Hut